kasun04/restful-service-local/README.md

         // Implementation
     }

-    // Resource that handles the HTTP PUT requests that are directed to the path "/orders" to update an existing Order.
+    @Description {value:"Resource that handles the HTTP PUT requests that are directed to the path '/orders' to update an existing Order."}
     @http:resourceConfig {
         methods:["PUT"],
         path:"/order/{orderId}"